 If you’re serious about growing your blog, a strong email marketing list is absolutely paramount.
-You need to own it, and use it to your full advantage.
+You need to own it and use it to your full advantage.
 Through your list, you can build powerful connections and market your work in a trustworthy space.

 To make the most of email marketing, you obviously need to gain those subscribers.
 Here are my top tips (how I generated 10K+ in just a few months):

 Put your opt-in form (sign up form) in multiple places.
 You want to make your opt-in impossible to ignore; so place it in as many positions as possible.
-OptinMonster offer various forms that you can easily integrate (including pop up opt-in, full screen, mobile-specific popups + more).
+OptinMonster offers various forms that you can easily integrate (including pop up opt-in, full screen, mobile-specific popups + more).
 Here’s an example of a good popup opt-in:

 Offer something irresistible.
 Give something away that your audience would love in exchange for their emails.
 Here are some great offer ideas: discount, exclusive deals, eBook, worksheets, private group, courses + downloads.

 Use a catchy (but short) headline on your opt-in form.
 Do not just use “Sign Up for My Newsletter.”
 Let people know what they’re exactly getting.
 You can also use social proof.
 For example, “Over 10,000 Bloggers Can’t Be Wrong.
 Subscribe to Get Weekly Emails About Blogging Growth!” or “Learn How I Made XX,000 From One Blog Post.
 Sign Up to Download This Free EBook”.
 Read this post for creative headline ideas.

 Link your opt-in page to your social media channels.
 Put your opt-in link in your bio, schedule a post every few days or weeks, and pin a post with your opt-in link to the top (Google+, Twitter and Facebook allows you to pin a post so it’s the first one people would see when they visit your page).